thumbtack/ESS-data/README.md

 `start_date`   |  (chr) survey start date

-#####Questions: (`id`)#####
+#####Questions: (`id`)
-The ESS asks 15 survey questions that are displayed on Thumbtack's survey website every month.
-The following section defines `id` and matches its subject heading on the survey site which corresponds to the survey questions and answers.

-For example:
-'Cost passed on to customers' is the subject heading on the survey site, which corresponds to id `higherCostPassOn` and the question
-"If your costs increased 5% today, how much of that cost increase could you pass on to customers through higher prices?" with three levels.
+The following section defines `id` and matches its subject heading on the survey site to the survey questions and answers it corresopnds to.
+For example, 'Cost passed on to customers' is the subject heading on the survey site, which corresponds to id `higherCostPassOn` and the question "If your costs increased 5% today, how much of that cost increase could you pass on to customers through higher prices?", which has three levels.

-Costs passed on to customers (`higherCostPassOn`)
+Costs passed on to customers (`higherCostPassOn`):
 ```
 If your costs increased 5% today, how much of that cost increase could you pass on to customers through higher prices?
     1 = Little or none of the cost increase